Sage-Bionetworks/agora-data-tools/README.md

 5. Create a Synapse personal access token (PAT)
 6. [Set up](https://help.synapse.org/docs/Client-Configuration.1985446156.html) your Synapse Python client locally

-Once you have completed the setup steps outlined above, execute the pipeline by running `process.py` and providing the desired [config file](#config) as an argument.
+Once you have completed the setup steps outlined above, execute the pipeline by running `adt` and providing the desired [config file](#config) as an argument.
 The following example command will execute the pipeline using ```test_config.yaml```:

     ```bash
-    python ./agoradatatools/process.py test_config.yaml
+    adt test_config.yaml
     ```

 ### Docker